HST Proposal Selection Procedures

 The Review Panels

-The Cycle 31 discussion-based (i.e., face-to-face) review will comprise eight topical panels, one each for solar system astronomy, exoplanets and exoplanet formation, stellar physics and stellar types, stellar populations (and the ISM), galaxies, the intergalactic medium and the circumgalactic medium, supermassive black holes and active galaxies, and large scale structure of the universe.
+The Cycle 32 discussion-based (i.e., face-to-face) review will comprise nine topical panels, one each for solar system astronomy, exoplanets and exoplanet formation, stellar physics and stellar types, stellar populations (and the ISM), galaxies, the intergalactic medium and the circumgalactic medium, supermassive black holes and active galaxies, large scale structure of the universe, and high-energy transients.
 Panelists are chosen based on their expertise in one or more of the areas under review by the panels.
-With one exception, the face-to-face panels will assess and grade Medium GO proposals and Small GO proposals requesting 16-34 orbits and all Target of Opportunity proposals, regardless of size; the exception is the Solar System panel, where the number of proposals is not sufficient for a split review.
-Additionally, the discussion-based panels on Large Scale Structure and the Circum- and Intergalactic Medium will also assess the Very Small proposals (up to 15 orbits) and the Snapshot (SNAP) proposals.
-Each panel will be managed by a panel chair and a vice chair (except for Solar System, which has no vice chair), and there will be one overall TAC chair overseeing the review process.
+With two exceptions, the discussion-based panels will assess and grade Medium GO proposals and Small GO proposals requesting 16-34 orbits; the exceptions are the High-Energy Transients panel, which will review Target of Opportunity proposals for high-energy phenomena, regardless of size, and the Solar System panel, where the number of proposals is not sufficient for a split review.
+Additionally, the discussion-based panels on the Intergalactic and Circumgalactic Medium, Large Scale Structure and Supermassive Black Holes will also assess the Very Small proposals (up to 15 orbits).
+Each panel will be managed by a panel chair and a vice chair (except for Solar System and High-Energy Transients, which have no vice chair), and there will be one overall TAC chair overseeing the review process.

 The remaining Very Small GO proposals (up to 15 orbits), regular AR and SNAP proposals will be distributed for external review.
 Those proposals will be assessed by five experts who will grade on an absolute scale against the primary criteria: scientific merit within the field, broader importance for astronomy & the strength of the data analysis plan; HST’s unique capabilities must also be required to achieve the scientific goals.
 Each external panelist will receive a limited number of proposals.
 The proposals will be grouped by subject area; the proposals likely to be recommended to the Director for acceptance will be provided to the chair of the appropriate face-to-face panel prior to the meeting to allow them to identify potential conflicts with the proposals reviewed by the panel.